Enrollment for Fall 2025

 I didn't get a seat before the cap was reached.
 What do I do?

-Every semester (including in the fall), there is a lot of turnover in who enrolls throughout shopping period.
+Every semester, there is a lot of turnover in who enrolls throughout shopping period.
 Seats are likely to open up in most courses as shopping period plays out.
 Keep an eye out during pre-registration, and try for a seat again when the semester starts if you still need one at that time.
+Some faculty maintain their own waitlists: see the CAB entry to find out of this applies to you.